Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Ethical Considerations

-\textbf{CelebA attributes:} We utilize CelebA attribute annotations to infer directions in latent space that correspond to different factors of variation in the face images.
-All of the attributes within the dataset are operationalized as binary categories (i.e. the attribute is present or it is absent).
-We note that in many cases this binary scheme does not reflect the full diversity of real attributes and so the interpretation of category boundaries is contingent on the annotators and annotation scheme.
-The inherent subjectivity in the attribute annotations means that the factors of variation we manipulate in our experiments are tied to the ways the attributes have been operationalized and annotated within the CelebA dataset.
+\textbf{CelebA dataset:} We use the CelebA dataset \cite{celeba} and its attribute annotations in the experiments described below in Section~\ref{Results}.
+As this dataset contains public domain images of public figures, it avoids the issues of some other public domain datasets of face images, e.g., \cite{klare2012}.
+All of the attributes within the dataset are operationalized as binary categories (i.e., the attribute is present or it is absent).
+We note that in many cases this binary categorization does not reflect the real human diversity of attributes.
+This is perhaps most clear when the attributes are related to continuous factors such as color of hair, skin or lips, waviness of hair, age, and size of nose or lips.
+However it also applies to almost all the attributes with the exception of \texttt{Wearing\_Earrings}, \texttt{Wearing\_Hat}, \texttt{Wearing\_Necklace} and \texttt{Wearing\_Necktie}.
+We also note that the attributes \texttt{Attractive} and \texttt{Chubby} involve normative judgments that may cause harm when interpreted perjoratively.
+Both the continuous and subjective nature of the attributes make category boundaries contingent on the annotators and annotation instructions.
+As a result, the factors of variation that we manipulate in our experiments are tied to the ways the attributes have been operationalized and annotated within the CelebA dataset.